 Well, maybe, just maybe it was the same demon who was in Capernaum.
 Who knows?
 Maybe, of course, it wasn't.
 But the response is the same.
 You preach the Word of God, you preach the message of Jesus, you preach the gospel of salvation and you literally turn the demonic kingdom into a panic.
 Why?
 Paul says, "I preach the gospel because it is the power of God unto salvation."
 And that's what the demons hate most because it tears the sinner out of their clutches.

 David Gooding, Irish Bible scholar whom I have ministered with over in England, said, "In the fight for man's deliverance from the power of Satan the first and foremost tactic is the proclamation of the supremely and absolutely authoritative Word of God."

-That's what they did in the search for Jesus, didn't they?
+That's what they did in “The Search for Jesus,” didn't they?
 They just aided and abetted the kingdom of darkness.
-And by the way, the demons don't have to search for Jesus, they know exactly who He is, they know exactly why He came and so do those of us who believe in the Bible.
+By the way, the demons don't have to search for Jesus.
+They know exactly who He is, they know exactly why He came, and so do those of us who believe in the Bible.
 Amen?
 Let's pray.